ToBeContinued4/i3setup/README.md

 This is my setup for i3 (only for Arch)

 ## After Install
+> [!NOTE]
-After installing and configuring everything, you need to know that for the neofetch config, you need to run it after you install it.
+> After installing and configuring everything, you need to know that for the neofetch config, you need to run it after you install it.

+> [!TIP]
-You have a directory with some wallpapers, don't use them if you don't want.
+> You have a directory with some wallpapers, don't use them if you don't want.

 Then you can continue.

 ## Programs needed and optional